NEW Program FAQs - Kenneth Rainin Foundation

 Who reviews the applications?

 We use a panel process comprised of Bay Area artists with experience in dance and theater and multidisciplinary arts.
 These panelists read and score each eligible proposal.
+The panelists are diverse with respect to age, race, ethnicity, gender and knowledge of artistic practices and traditions.

 What does the Foundation mean by “new and experimental”?